-Mitosis is cell division that does not change the number of chromosomes the parent cells have 46 chromosomes and the daughter cells each have 46 chromosomes.
+Mitosis is cell division that does not change the number of chromosomes

 Every organism needs to grow and repair damage throughout its lifetime.
 This means cells need to reproduce.
 Somatic cells are all the cells in the body except for the egg and sperm cells (which are called gametes).
 When somatic cells reproduce, they undergo a process called mitosis.